General Code of Behavior

 Coordinator and the Section 504 Coordinator and ensure the designated officials have received appropriate training.

 2. Contact information for the Title IX and Section 504 Coordinators and the Statement of

-Equal Opportunity should be permanently displayed on official bulletin boards and included in electronic or written college publications and academic materials as described in the TCSG Usage Statement of Equal Opportunity.
+Equal Opportunity should be permanently displayed on official bulletin boards and included in electronic or written college publications and academic materials as described in the TCSG Usage Statement for Equal Opportunity.

 3. Instructors/administrators must take ongoing proactive steps to ensure educational opportunities (to include classrooms, clinics, labs, programs, etc.) and student activities (clubs, sports, etc.) are accessible and free from any type of unlawful discrimination or harassment.

-4. The Compliance Officer will conduct training programs and monitor colleges to ensure
+4. The Compliance Officer will conduct training programs and monitor the colleges to ensure

 the correct administration and implementation of this procedure, and will ensure that